 Alma Thomas was an important role model for women, African-American artists, and older artists (she was recognized for her paintings after her retirement from teaching).
 She was also the first African-American woman to have a solo exhibition of her work at New York’s Whitney Museum of American Art.

-Ressurection, by Alma Thomas, is the inspiration for today’s art project.
+Resurrection, by Alma Thomas, is the color field painting for kids inspiration for today’s art project.

 Supplies needed for this project are: